ipfs/ipfs-docs/docs/recent-releases/go-ipfs-0-5/features.md

 #### Reachability

 We have addressed the problem of undialable nodes by having nodes wait to join the DHT as _server_ nodes until they've confirmed that they are reachable from the public internet.
-Additionally, we've introduced:

-- A new Libp2p protocol to push updates to our peers when we start/stop listening on protocols.
-- A Libp2p event bus for processing updates like these.

 To ensure that nodes which are not publicly reachable (ex behind VPNs, offline LANs, etc.) can still coordinate and share data, Go-IPFS 0.5 will run two DHTs: one for private networks and one for the public internet.
 Every node will participate in a LAN DHT and a public WAN DHT.
-See [Dual DHT](dual-dht) for more details.
+See [Dual DHT](#dual-dht) for more details.

 #### Dual DHT